 According to the report of the Department of Homeland Security, in 2015, about 9 million legal permanent residents were entitled to natureAlization.

-Batalova said that immigrants are sometimes satisfied with the benefits that the green card gives them, and they are comfortable staying with that status.
-Some worry they won’t pass the English test.
-Across the country, about 90% of immigrants pass a civil exam.
+Batalova said that immigrants are sometimes happy with the benefits a green card gives them.
+They are comfortable with this status.
+Some people worry that they will not pass the English test.
+Across the country, about 90% of immigrants take the civil exam.

-“Some immigrants have their own reasons.
-This may be a financial constraint or a choice, because they do not want to renounce the citizenship of their country, ”said Batalova.
+“Some immigrants have their reasons.
+This may be a financial restriction or a choice, because they do not want to give up their country's citizenship, ”explained Batalova.

 Mexico, for example, did not allow Mexicans living abroad to hold dual citizenship until 1998, and this prevented many Mexicans from obtaining US citizenship.

 Applying for naturalization is expensive for immigrants.
-“If you have three or four family members, this is a lot of money,” said Batalova.
+“If you have three or four family members, that's a lot of money,” Batalova said.

 Some immigrants simply expect their naturalization applications to be approved or rejected.
-As of September 2019, there were about 650 applications for naturalization pending in the country.
+As of September 2019, there were approximately 650 naturalization applications pending in the country.

-“It is important to report that the fluctuations in the number of naturalized immigrants can be explained by how difficult it is to apply for citizenship in the first place,” Batalova said.
+“It is important to inform that fluctuations in the number of naturalized immigrants can be explained by how difficult it is to apply for citizenship in the first place,” Batalova emphasized.

 stdClass Object ([term_id] => 747 [name] => immigrants [taxonomy] => post_tag [slug] => immigranty)immigrants